Online PD Measurements in Underground Power Cable

 HPM601 Rugged Partial Discharge Monitor

-Do you know HPM601 PD Monitor from Rugged Monitor is equipped with up to 1 TB of industrial SSD drive.
-This enable the user of system to leave monitor on-site without laptop.
-Monitor will keep on recording data for 24 or 48 hours continuously and will keep record of data into its internal memory.
-That recorded data can be downloaded to laptop later.
+The HPM601 PD Monitor includes up to 1 TB of industrial SSD drive.
+This enables the user of system to leave monitor on-site without laptop.
+Monitor will keep on recording data for 24 or 48 hours continuously.
+The monitor stores data in its internal memory, allowing users to download it later to a laptop.
 This will ensure to record any PD activity which might be present during soak test.